kabileva/Deep-Learning-LSTM-Stock-Price-Prediction/README.md

 - NRMSE (normalized root mean squared error) on TEST set is around 0.8% if the data obtained by training with different parameters is combined.
 - NRMSE (normalized root mean squared error) on TRAINING set is around 0.4% if the data obtained by training with different parameters is combined.

-The overfitting observed by comparing test NRMSE and train NRMSE most probably occured because the data set is relatively small.
+The overfitting observed by comparing test NRMSE and train NRMSE most probably occured because the data set is relatively small.<br/>
 However, possibly it can be reduced by adding regularization.

 - Average daily profit can be 2-5%, depending on the trading strategy used.